Leakage and Interpretability in Concept-Based Models: Causes of leakage

 \section{Causes of leakage}

-The proposed information-theoretic leakage scores are robust and sensitive and can thus be used to identify the most common causes of leakage and assess their impact on interpretability.
+The previous results indicate that our proposed information-theoretic leakage scores are robust and sensitive and can therefore be used to identify the most common causes of leakage and assess their impact on interpretability.

 A first effect that directly impacts the interpretability of a concept-based model is the concept encoder being misspecified with respect to the target concept distribution.
 When such a misspecification is significant, the model is essentially not capable of learning concepts and their relations.
-This may favour the emergence of additional issues, such as non-locality \citep{raman2023do,Huang24}.
-Concept-based architectures enforcing accurate learning of interconcept relations have been recently proposed \citep{ProbabilisticCBMs, vandenhirtz2024stochastic, xu2024energybased, Kim25}.
-We recognise however that this problem is significantly use-case specific and it is usually sufficient to opt for a concept encoder with an improved architecture to solve it.
-In the following experiments we will thus consider concept encoders that are sufficiently well-specified.
+This may result in additional issues, such as non-locality \citep{raman2023do,Huang24}.
+To address this issue, concept-based architectures that enforce accurate learning of interconcept relations have been recently proposed \citep{ProbabilisticCBMs, vandenhirtz2024stochastic, xu2024energybased, Kim25}.
+We recognise however that this problem is strongly use-case specific and it is usually sufficient to opt for a concept encoder with an improved architecture to solve it.
+In the following experiments we will thus consider concept encoders that are sufficiently well-specified, as relevant for real-world high-risk scenarios where the aim is both high concept performance and the absence of leakage.

-\paragraph{Insufficient concept supervision.} When $\lambda$ is set to be small, during training the model is encouraged to achieve better task performance at the cost of poor concept learning and high leakage.
+\paragraph{Insufficient concept supervision.} When $\lambda$ is set to be small in the loss \eqref{eq_loss_joint_CBMs} during training, the model will achieve better task performance at the cost of poor concept learning and high leakage.
 This issue was originally observed in \cite{koh20a}, where poor intervention performance was found when training models with low $\lambda$.
-To precisely quantify this effect, we train soft and logit CBMs with low, intermediate and high values of $\lambda$ on datasets with both low and high interconcept MI.
-The resulting leakage scores displayed in Figure \ref{figure_causes_soft_vs_logit} confirm that leakage decreases as we enhance concept supervision.
+To precisely quantify this effect, we trained soft and logit CBMs with low, intermediate and high values of $\lambda$ on datasets with both low and high interconcept MI.
+The resulting leakage scores, displayed in Figures \ref{figure_causes_soft_vs_logit} and \ref{figure_causes_soft_vs_logit_highCorr}, confirm that leakage decreases as concept supervision is increased.